-In the case of a Borsa Istanbul listing, an English language international offering circular ("IOC"), prepared to an international standard in terms of disclosure, is typically produced, along with the Turkish prospectus (izahname) used for the domestic offering.
+In the case of a Borsa Istanbul listing5, an English language international offering circular ("IOC"), prepared to an international standard in terms of disclosure, is typically produced, along with the Turkish prospectus (izahname) used for the domestic offering.
 The izahname contains separate financial statements prepared in accordance with Turkish Financial Reporting Standards; these are virtually identical to IFRS.
-In terms of disclosure, the izahname must include all material information contained in the IOC and be substantively consistent with it; the layout must follow a specific format prescribed by the CMB.
+In terms of disclosure, the izahname must include all material information contained in the IOC and be substantively consistent with it; the layout must follow a specific format prescribed by the Capital Markets Board of Turkey ("CMB").